ayourtch/llm-templated-coding/instruct/bin/llm-groq-5.md

 Please write a Rust program that implements calling Groq model.
-Do not stop the output until you output the whole program.
-The code MUST compile from the first shot.

-Do not use any markdown separators please.
+{!../../include/common.md!}

 I would like you to have the code accept two mandatory arguments being input and output files names, and the code should do the following with them: